Aethari/Aethari/Calendar.md

 # Aethari's development calendar
 A simple, monthly calendar designed to keep me organized and on top of my work.
-If, for some reason, you are here and aren't Aethari, then you probably won't be able to see many of the repos that are linked.
-This is because I start my projects as private and open them when substantial progress has been made.

-**Note:** This month starts late, because I created the calendar partway through the month.
+**Note:** This month (May 2025) starts late, because I created the calendar partway through the month.

 *If you are in an environment where it is impossible to develop/test a project (i.e. Windows computer), simply work on the main project instead.*